top of page

 We’d love to see the Proserpine Rock Wallaby Festival return and continue to grow into something even more vibrant and community-driven.
 This year’s success showed just how much potential there is when creativity and local spirit come together.
 Moving forward, Creative Connections Whitsundays will continue to focus on the creative elements of the festival—supporting artists, exhibitions, and arts-based activities—but there is so much more the event could become.

-For the Festival to truly flourish, it needs broader community involvement.
+For the festival to truly flourish, it needs broader community involvement.
 There’s a wonderful opportunity here for local groups, businesses, schools, and organisations to step in, contribute their strengths, and help shape the future of the event.
-Whether it’s through entertainment, hospitality, environmental education, cultural activities or community engagement, every contribution adds to the heart of the festival.
+Whether it’s through entertainment, hospitality, environmental education, cultural activities, or community engagement, every contribution adds to the heart of the festival.

 To support this vision, the formation of a dedicated Proserpine Rock Wallaby Festival Committee will be an important next step.
-With a shared sense of purpose and collaboration, the Festival can grow into a much-loved annual event that celebrates not only our creativity but also our community’s diversity, spirit, and connection to place.
+With a shared sense of purpose and collaboration, the festival can grow into a much-loved annual event that celebrates not only our creativity but also our community’s diversity, spirit, and connection to place.

-Thank you again to all our sponsors, artists, volunteers and supporters — this Festival was a celebration of what’s possible when a community comes together.
+Thank you again to all our sponsors, artists, volunteers, and supporters — this festival was a celebration of what’s possible when a community comes together.

-See separate posts on the 3D Wallaby created by 20 wonderful artists
+See separate posts on the 3D Wallaby created by 20 wonderful artists and the ourSCAPE Challenge.

 Comments